-With long cold winters and the 'midnight sun' of northern Scandinavian summers, it is no wonder that design in this region has embraced a style that perfectly balances cosiness and use of natural light.
-It is these things that are embodied by the Danish concept of Hygge (that's hue-guh for those of you still struggling to pronounce it) — a concept that can't directly be translated to English but describes a feeling of convivial comfort, cosiness, and general well-being.
+Scandi style has proved to be an enduring trend for bedrooms year on year.
+With long cold winters and the 'midnight sun' of northern Scandinavian summers, it is no wonder that home design – including bedroom design – in this region has embraced a style that perfectly balances cosiness and use of natural light.
+This commitment to comfort and style is embodied by the Danish notion of Hygge (that's hue-guh for those of you still struggling to pronounce it) — a concept that can't directly be translated to English, but describes a feeling of convivial comfort, cosiness, and general well-being.

-Of all the rooms in your home, the bedroom can benefit the most from a little dose of Hygge.
-Think soft throws in chunky knit or sheepskin, earthy tones, and lots of natural materials like wood and wicker.
+Most bedrooms can benefit from a little dose of Hygge.
+Think soft throws in chunky knit or sheepskin, earthy tones, and lots of natural materials such as wood and wicker.

 Here are nine bedrooms showing the wonderful diversity of Scandinavian style.